itkovian/sarchive/README.md

 ## Usage

-`sarchive` requires that the paths to the scheduler's main spool directory is specified.
-It also requires a `cluster` (the cluster name) to be set.
+`sarchive` requires that the path to the scheduler's main spool directory is specified.
+It also requires a `cluster` (name) to be set.

-`sarchive` supports multiple schedulers, the one to use should also be specified on the command line.
+`sarchive` supports multiple schedulers, the one to be used must be specified on the command line.
 Right now, there is support for [Slurm](https://slurm.schedmd.com) and [Torque](https://adaptivecomputing.com).

-For Slurm, the directory to watch is the `
+For Slurm, the directory to watch is defined as the `StateSaveLocation` in the slurm config.

 Furthermore, `sarchive` offers various backends.
-The basic backend writes a copy of the job scripts and associated files to a directory on a mounted filesystem.
+The basic `file` backend writes a copy of the job scripts and associated files to a directory on a mounted filesystem.
 We also have limited support for sending job information to [Elasticsearch](https://elastic.co) or produce to a [Kafka](https://kafka.apache.org) topic.
 We briefly discuss these backends below.

 ### File archival

 Activated using the `file` subcommand.
-Note that we do not support multiple subcommands at this moment.
+Note that we do not support using multiple subcommands (i.e., backends) at this moment.

 For file archival, `sarchive` requires the path to the archive's top directory, i.e., where you want to store the backup scripts and accompanying